Accounting: What to Expect

 Study Abroad allows you to earn academic credits toward your USC degree while seeing the world!
 Overseas study can complement any academic program or major.
 Business students have studied in a variety of locations including Italy, France, Japan, Mexico, Spain, England, Brazil, Austria, Sweden, Australia, and Argentina.
 Each summer, there are faculty-led study abroad programs offered in a variety of places including countries throughout Europe and Africa.
 Studying abroad will allow you to develop more advanced foreign language skills, take courses that may not be offered in the United States, and attend classes with students from all over the world.
 You will be able to develop an increased sense of independence and adaptability and expand your cultural awareness and understanding of lifestyles different than your own.
 You may also choose to intern, volunteer, or conduct research abroad.
 You are encouraged to visit the Study Abroad Web site for more information on opportunities to broaden and extend your knowledge and perspectives.

 Student Organizations can be instrumental in helping you adjust to life on campus and network within your field.
-The University of South Carolina has a family of nearly 300 student organizations, including nearly 20 business and professional organizations within the Darla Moore School of Business.
+The University of South Carolina has a family of over 400 student organizations, including nearly 20 business and professional organizations within the Darla Moore School of Business.
 Some are honorary and by invitation, some are by election, and others are open to all students.
 By participating in these organizations, you will have the opportunity to hear from speakers who have been successful in the business field as well as get involved in a wide variety of service projects.
 Getting involved in an organization that interests you can help you network, meet new friends, and develop leadership skills.
 You can also get involved in annual competitions, such as the Page Prize Competition, an annual competition to foster and reward curriculum innovation in the area of environmental sustainability.
 Get involved and find a student organization on campus that interests you!

 Graduate School is one of many possibilities following graduation.
 Darla Moore School of Business graduates often continue their studies in top-ranked graduate programs at University of South Carolina.
 Many graduates attend law school or medical school.